taha-pro123/Alexa-Voice-Assistant/README.md

 filename: alexa.py

 made by: Taha Masoody
-note: if you use this pls give credit on your social media don't hit and run this code in Python is a voice asistant named Alexa which you can fully customise based on your needs
+note: if you use this pls give credit on your social media don't hit and run.

+this code in Python is a voice asistant named Alexa which you can fully customise based on your needs.

 this program can:
   Listen to your voice